-The production company’s initial plan was to use 30 million won for a theater rental, 5 million won for photo books and 15 million won for the production of DVDs of the film.
+The production company added it plans to use 30 million won for theater rental, 5 million won for photo books and 15 million won for the production of DVDs of the film.

-“The Red Herring” mainly deals with events surrounding Cho from the day he was appointed justice minister on Aug.
-9, 2019, to his stepping down weeks later on Oct.
+Yi’s new documentary film depicts what happened to Cho from the day he was appointed as justice minister on Aug.
+9, 2019 to his stepping down weeks later on Oct.
 14 due to a scandal involving his family.

-“The Red Herring” will hit local theaters on May 25.
+“The Red Herring“ will hit local theaters in May.

 By Song Seung-hyun (email@example.com